wkhere/stackless/Doc/library/io.rst

    If *line_buffering* is ``True``, :meth:`flush` is implied when a call to write contains a newline character.

-   :class:`TextIOWrapper` provides these data attributes in addition to those of :class:`TextIOBase` and its parents:
+   :class:`TextIOWrapper` provides one attribute in addition to those of :class:`TextIOBase` and its parents:

-   .. attribute:: errors

-      The encoding and decoding error setting.

    .. attribute:: line_buffering

       Whether line buffering is enabled.

-.. class:: StringIO([initial_value[, newline]])
+.. class:: StringIO(initial_value='', newline=None)

    An in-memory stream for text.
 It inherits :class:`TextIOWrapper`.